TV Tropes is 149% Funded

 as his Hypercompetent Sidekick

 .
-Quality wise, it ranks below Wayne's World
+Quality wise, when compared to other SNL-based movies, it ranks below Wayne's World

 and Blues Brothers

 - Couch Gag: The final shot of the intros for each sketch differs, and tends to fit the context of Mac's current predicament (In one sketch series, we see MacGruber giving a thumbs up to the camera, proud of being sober for fifteen years, then drinking a beer, and then finally, drunkedly walking past the camera.)

 - The intro song also changes this way, starting pretty close to the page quote and drifting for each skit.